FAQ

 Do I need to be training my pelvic floor muscles?

 Pelvic floor exercises help with improved sexual function, bladder and bowel control, help eliminate and prevent lower back pain, help fix diastasis recti, help eliminate pelvic floor dysfunction, and help prevent issues from starting in the first place.
-All women benefit from pelvic floor exercises.
+All women (even men) benefit from pelvic floor exercises.
 To strengthen the pelvic floor muscles, you want exercises that utilize both eccentric and concentric contractions.

 Do I need equipment for the pelvic floor programs?